MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/bluemix/mobilefirst-server-using-scripts-lbp/securing-containers/index.md

 ---
 <!-- NLS_CHARSET=UTF-8 -->
 ## Overview
-Below are several methods you can follow in order to secure your MobileFirst Server instance.
+Below are several methods you can follow in order to secure your {{ site.data.keys.mf_server }} instance.

 #### Jump to